Nordstrom/xrpc/README.md

 ====

 Xrpc is a framework for creating production quality API services on top of Netty.
-The framework helps to encapsulate our best practices and provides sane (ans safe) defaults.
+The framework helps to encapsulate our best practices and provides sane (and safe) defaults.

 It currently supports the http/1.1 and the http/2 protocols.
 It does so interchangeably, i.e your implementation does not need to change and it will automatically respond to a http/1.1 and a http/2 client the same way.
-The user is free to determine whatever payload they would like, but our recommendation is JSON where you don't control both ends and protobuf (version 3) where you do
+The user is free to determine whatever payload they would like, but our recommendation is JSON where you don't control both ends and protobuf (version 3) where you do.

-## Testing with the Example class
+# Testing with the Example class
 ```
 # Building the jar